Caregiving Blog: 10 Tips to Manage In Home Caregivers

 Request permission to speak to clients of the company to gain a sense of the type of services provided and client satisfaction.
 Due to privacy regulations, companies will have to ask permission of family members to give out their information.

 Confirm the person who will be your main contact for all concerns.
 Ask about the process and time frame to identify a caregiver who will be a good match based on the needs of the situation.
+Ask about the agency’s responsibility to manage in home caregivers versus the responsibility of the family.

 2) Ask for Background Information About the In Home Caregiver Selected for You